GitHub

 Each rule carries a traffic-rate extended community: discard (rate 0) or a rate_limit ceiling.
 FlowSpec bans share the same TTL, unban hysteresis, and max_active_bans lifecycle as blackhole bans — see RTBH mitigation.

-FlowSpec rides the same BGP neighbors as RTBH: the FlowSpec AFI/SAFI is advertised additively, and a peer that does not support it simply will not negotiate it.
+FlowSpec rides the same BGP neighbors as RTBH: it is negotiated as an additional capability over the same BGP sessions (the FlowSpec AFI/SAFI), and a peer that does not support it simply will not enable it.
 FlowSpec is not valid for calculation: total hostgroups — there is no single victim prefix to match.